danny-avila/LibreChat/docs/general_info/breaking_changes.md

     Client-facing error messages now display this warning asking to contact the admin.
 For the full error consult the console logs or the additional logs located in `./logs`

+!!! warning "🪵Logs Location"

+    - The full logs are now in `./logs` (they were previously in `./api/logs`)

 !!! warning "🔍 Google Search Plugin"

     - **[Google Search Plugin](../features/plugins/google_search.md)**: Changed the environment variable for this plugin from `GOOGLE_API_KEY` to `GOOGLE_SEARCH_API_KEY` due to a conflict with the Google Generative AI library pulling this variable automatically.
 If you are using this plugin, please update your `.env` file accordingly.